ousiax/ousiax.github.io/_posts/2017-11-12-understanding-the-linux-kernel-01.md

 a shell that supports process group, such as *bash*, creates a new group for the three processes corresponding to `ls`, `sort`, and `more`.
 In this way, the shell acts on the three processes as if they were a signle entity (the job, to be precise).
 Each process descriptor includes a *process group ID* field.
 Each group of processes may have a *group leader*, which is the process whose PID coincides with the process group ID.
 A newly created process is initially inserted into the process group of its prarent.

 Modern Unix kernels also introduce *login sessions*.
 Informally, a login session contains all processes that are descendants of the process that has started a working session on a specific terminal—usually, the first command shell process created for the user.
 All processes in a process group must be in the same login session.
 A login session may have several process group active simultaneously; one of these process groups is always in the foreground, which means that it has access to the terminal.
 The other active process groups are in the backgroud.
 When a background process tries to access the terminal, it receives a `SIGTTIN` or `SIGTTOUT` signal.
 In many command shells the internal commands `bg` and `fg` can be used to put a process group in either the background or the foreground.

+### 1.6.8 Memory Management

+Memory management is by far the most complex activity in a Unix kernel.

+#### 1.6.8.1 Virtual memory

+All recent Unix systems provide a useful abstraction called *virtual memory*.
+Virtual memory acts as a logical layer between the application requests and the hardware Memory Management Unit (MMU).
+Virtual memory has many purposes and advantages:

+- Several processes can be executed concurrently.
+- It is possible to run applications whose memory needs are larger than the available physical memory.
+- Processes can execute a program whose code is only partially loaded in memory.
+- Each process is allowed to access a subset of the available physical memory.
+- Processes can share a single memory image of a library or program.
+- Programs can be relocatable, that is, they can be placed anywhere in physical memory.
+- Programmers can write machine-independent code, since they do not need to be concerned about physical memory organization.

+The main ingredient of a virtual memory subsystem is the notion of *virtual address space*.

+The set of memory references that a process can use is different from physical memory addresses.
+When a process uses a virtual address, the kernel and the MMU cooperate to locate the actual physical location of the requested memory item.

+Today's CPUs include hardware circuits that automatically translate the virtual addresses into physical ones.

+- To that end, the available RAM is partitioned into *page frames* 4 or 8 KB in length, and a set of page tables is introduced to specify the correspondence between virtual and physical addresses.
+- These circuits make memory allocation simpler, since a request for a block of contiguous virtual addresses can be satisfied by allocating a group of page frames having noncontiguous physical addresses.

+#### 1.6.8.2 Random access memory usage

+All Unix operating systems clearly distinguish two portions of the random access memory (RAM).

+- A few megabytes are dedicated to storing the kernel image (i.e., the kernel code and the kernel static data structures).

+- The remaining portion of RAM is usually handled by the virtual memory system and is used in three possible ways:

+    - To satisfy kernel requests for buffers, descriptors, and other dynamic kernel data structures
+    - To satisfy process requests for generic memory areas and for memory mapping of files
+    - To get better performance from disks and other buffered devices by means of caches

+Each request type is valuable.
+On the other hand, since the available RAM is limited, some balancing among request types must be done, particually when little available memory is left.

+Moreover, when some critical threshold of available memory is reached and a page-frame-reclaiming algorithm is invoked to free additional memory.

+On major problem that must be solved by the virtual memory system is *memory fragmentation*.
+Ideally, a memory request should fail only when the number of free page frames is too small.
+However, the kernel is often forced to use physically continguous memory areas, hence the memory request could fail even if there is enough available but it is not available as one contiguous chunk.

+#### 1.6.8.3 Kernel Memory Allocator

+The Kernel Memory Allocator (KMA) is a subsystem that tries to satisfy the requests for memory areas from all parts of the system.
+Some of these requests will come from other kernel subsystems needing memory for kernel use, and some requests will come vi system calls from user programs to increase their processes' address spaces.
+A good KMA should have the following features:

+- It must be fast.
+Actually, this is the most crucial atrribute, since it is invoked by all kernel subsystems (including the interrupt handlers).
+- It should minimize the amount of wasted memory.
+- It should try to reduce the memory fragmentation problem.
+- It should be able to cooperate with the other memory management subsystems in order to borrow and release page frames from them.

+#### 1.6.8.4 Process virtual address space handling

+The address space of a process contains all the virtual memory addresses that the process is allowed to reference.

+The kernel usually stores a process virtual address space as a list of *memory area descriptors*.

 - - -